Palestinian activist Mahmoud Khalil is released after spending over three months at a Louisiana detention center

 By Mark Morales, Dalia Faheid, Gloria Pazmino, CNN

-(CNN) — Mahmoud Khalil – a Palestinian activist at the center of a long-running deportation fight – has been released from the Louisiana ICE detention center where he has spent more than three months after he was arrested outside his apartment on Columbia University’s campus, his attorneys said.
+(CNN) — Palestinian activist Mahmoud Khalil arrived in Newark, New Jersey, Saturday afternoon, a day after he was released from the Louisiana ICE detention center where he has spent more than three months after he was arrested outside his apartment on Columbia University’s campus.

+“Still, the fight is far from over,” Khalil said while thanking his supporters at a news conference at the airport.
+“I continue to advocate for Palestinians, for the immigrants who are left behind in that facility.”

+Khalil was welcomed by a large crowd of supporters, many who made signs and screamed out during what was a joyful celebration.

 Wearing a keffiyeh – a scarf seen as a symbol of Palestinian identity and resistance – a grinning Khalil pumped his fists as he walked out of the detention center Friday evening with one of his attorneys.
 Since March, he had been detained at an Immigration and Customs Enforcement facility in the rural town of Jena, Louisiana.

-“Although justice prevailed but it’s long, very long overdue, and this shouldn’t have taken three months,” Khalil told reporters outside the detention center, adding he couldn’t wait to reunite with his wife and newborn son.
+“Although justice prevailed but it’s long, very long overdue, and this shouldn’t have taken three months,” Khalil told reporters Friday outside the detention center.

 Judge Michael Farbiarz ordered Khalil’s release on bail Friday after finding he is not a flight risk or a danger to public safety.
 The judge said it’s “highly unusual” to be seeking his detention at this point.